LogicAppUnit/TestingFramework/README.md

 - Ability to mock an `Invoke workflow` action to remove dependencies on a called workflow.
 - Improve the creation of the mocked responses using the mock HTTP server, perhaps using Fluent notation to create the responses.
+- Expose an action's tracked properties so they can be aserted in a test case.
 - Reduce the number of dependent packages.